linpengcheng/PurefunctionPipelineDataflow/README.md

 - Acceptance: Motherboard with standardized interfaces such as PCI, SATA, USB, etc.
 - External standardized data: hard disk, flash drive, etc.

+- The out-of-order execution technology of modern CPUs is a mistake

+  Out-of-order execution is a product of wrong programming methodology, wrong computer architecture and weak compiler conditions.

+  In the "warehouse/workshop model", the workshop is an orderly and high-speed ray.
+  The warehouse scheduling function performs dynamic planning and unified scheduling for all workshops and resources, without conflict and competition, and runs in the optimal order and efficiency.

+- Follower Case

-- Follower Case: My computer hardware architecture design was published on February 06, 2019.
+  My computer hardware architecture design was published on February 06, 2019.
   One or two years later, the Apple M1 chip adopted the "warehouse/workshop model" design and was released on November 11, 2020.
   The type of workshop supported by my architecture is wider than that of the Apple M1,